bcgov/indy-email-verification/README.md

 ### Builds
 Now that our param files are set up, we're ready to start the builds using the openshift developer script [here](https://github.com/BCDevOps/openshift-developer-tools/tree/master/bin#generate-the-build-and-images-in-the-tools-project-deploy-jenkins).
 Remember to tag the build images to the environment that you're deploying to using the following commands.
+Replace a99fd4 with your namespace name

-> oc tag email-verification-agent:latest email-verification-agent:dev -n 4a9599-tools
+> oc -n a99fd4-tools tag email-verification-agent:latest email-verification-agent:dev
-oc tag email-verification-service:latest email-verification-service:dev -n 4a9599-tools
+oc -n a99fd4-tools tag email-verification-service:latest email-verification-service:dev
-oc tag postgresql:latest postgresql:dev -n 4a9599-tools
+oc -n a99fd4-tools tag postgresql:latest postgresql:dev
-oc tag email-verification-demo:latest email-verification-demo:dev -n 4a9599-tools
+oc -n a99fd4-tools tag email-verification-demo:latest email-verification-demo:dev

 Now that the builds have been completed and tagged it's time to start the deployment